Admission and aptitude tests

 STAT (Special Entry Admissions Test)

-This test is used in selection for certain Information Technology courses and courses where applicants have ungraded results.
+STAT (multiple choice) is used in the selection process by some courses where applicants have ungraded TAFE results.

 You do not need to sit the test if you have one of the following: